ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideAndroid.md

-# FASTdesk Getting Started Guide: Android Edition
+# Getting Started with FASTdesk: Android Edition

+> Compatible with Nougat (Android 7.x), Oreo (Android 8.x) and Pie (Android 9.x).For the most optimum experience, we recommend updating your Android device to the latest Android Software.

 FASTdesk® is UKFast’s Desktop as a Service (DaaS) solution, which allows users and organisations to work more effectively and securely by giving access to files, applications, and desktop items remotely via an internet connection.
 All desktop settings and files are stored remotely in the cloud, providing cross-device compatibility and eliminating the risk of data loss by removing the risk of unauthorised access.
 This DaaS solution allows users to work in the same way they would with a traditional local desktop, but increase the flexibility with which they do so regardless of the endpoint device hardware, operating system or form factor.

 ## Pre-Installation information

 This guide provides step by step instructions on installing and accessing FASTdesk on your Android device through the Citrix Workspace application.
 It is possible to access FASTdesk through the web portal on your Android device, however, it is recommended FASTdesk is accessed specifically through the Citrix Workspace Application.
-The Citrix Workspace application gives you instant access to your FASTdesk environment in an easy-to-use, all-in-one interface.
-The Workspace application also fully integrated with the Citrix Content Collaboration (Also known as ShareFile) which gives you ability to upload and download files all within the one application.
+The Citrix Workspace application gives you:

+- Instant access to your FASTdesk environment in an easy-to-use, all-in-one interface.
+- The Workspace application also fully integrated with the Citrix Content Collaboration (Also known as ShareFile) which gives you ability to upload and download files all within the one application.

 If you currently use the older Citrix Receiver for Android, Citrix Workspace will replace this.
-The Citrix Workspace app for Android supports Nougat (Android 7.x), Oreo (Android 8.x) and Pie (Android 9.x).
-For the most optimum experience, we recommend updating your Android device to the latest Android Software.
 If your Android device has insufficient storage, it is possible to install the Citrix Workspace App for Android on an external SD card and mount it on the local device (For more information on this, please contact the FASTdesk Team).

 ## Step 1 - Installation